davidchatting/pointsnorth/README.md

-# Points North — games around round tables
+# Points North — for games around tables

-An experimental platform for multiplayer games around round tables.
-When you're sat around in a circle, with your phone in front of you, simply comparing the compass bearing can tell your position in the circle.
+An experimental platform games around tables, with friends.
+When you're sat around a table, with your phone in front of you, simply comparing compass bearings tells your position in the circle.
 Points North starts to explore what interactions are then possible.
 To try it visit http://davidchatting.com/pointsnorth/, enable the compass, and show the QR code to your friends.
-Will work with any modern smartphone or tablet with a compass.
+Points North should work with any modern smartphone or tablet, with a compass.

 This prototype currently supports two interactions: